 Our digestive system must also get time to rest.
 How hard is your system working over night to digest all the foods you ate during the day?
 Can you still feel yesterday roaming around inside when you wake up in the morning?

 Our body needs time to:

 Reset our hormones:

 Reproductive hormones for fertility and desire.

-From an evolutionary standpoint it is important for our body to be able to survive a famine / or period of less, little or no food.
+From an evolutionary standpoint, it is important for our body to be able to survive a famine / or period of less, little or no food.
 This improves our body's ability to produce ketones, burn fat and protect muscle strength with reduced fuel.

 Everyone is different!
 I would recommend trying a fast along with some sort of activity.
 So perhaps get up and first thing in the morning go for a walk or run.
 I like to have a glass of water, cup of coffee or tea to improve energy, endurance and cognition.
 With a dinner at 6/7pm and a run or walk in the morning at 8am, that results in an overnight fast of 12-16 hours, which is perfect because digestion may of stopped around 2/3am leaving around 7-8 hours of complete rest for the system, time for it to clean itself out and do some repairs.